rbisewski/sighte/README.md

 By default, the browser opens to the home page specified in config.h

-Ctrl-w opens a new window.
+* Ctrl-w opens a new window.

-Ctrl-g will navigate the user to given URL.
+* Ctrl-g will navigate the user to the given URL.

-Ctrl-h returns the user back to the home page.
+* Ctrl-h returns the user back to the home page.

-Ctrl-f allows you to search for text.
+* Ctrl-f allows you to search for text.

-Ctrl-/ does the same as the above.
+* Ctrl-/ does the same as the above.

-Ctrl-n takes you next find result.
+* Ctrl-n takes you to the next find result.

+* Ctrl-N takes you to the previous find result.

 See the man page for more information.